Katsusan/MIT6.828/lab1/lec1_notes.md

 When the BIOS finds a bootable floppy or hard disk, it loads the 512-byte boot sector into memory at physical addresses
 0x7c00 through 0x7dff, then jump to CS:IP()

+***[exercise 3]***
+1. Set a breakpoint at address 0x7c00, which is where the boot sector will be loaded.
+2. Trace into bootmain() in boot/main.c, and then into readsect().

+Be able to answer the following questions:
+- At what point does the processor start executing 32-bit code?
+What exactly causes the switch from 16- to 32-bit mode?
+  > `movl %cr0, %eax; orl $1, %eax; movl %eax, %cr0`. set bit 0 of CR0 to 1.
+- What is the last instruction of the boot loader executed, and what is the first instruction of the kernel it just loaded?
+  > last instruction of boot loader: `7d6b: call   *0x10018 #((void (*)(void)) (ELFHDR->e_entry))()`.
+  > first instruction of the kernel it just loaded: `0x10000c:    movw   $0x1234,0x472`
+- Where is the first instruction of the kernel?
+  > `0x10000c:    movw   $0x1234,0x472`, see kern/entry.S and obj/kern/kern.asm.
+- How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
+Where does it find this information?
+  > totally 2 programs headers needed to load in kernel ELF image.
+  > every program header has its memory size (0x0759d; 0x0b6a8), just read SECTORSIZE(512) until reaching the size.

+### Part3: Loading the Kernel